johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ----

-- This repository will primarily focus on the Arduino Nano and Mega families of boards, as well as the MCP2515 CAN module.
+- This repository will primarily focus on the Arduino Nano and Mega boards, as well as the MCP2515 CAN module.
-- I have just added a second sketch for 4 servos and 8 I/O building on Davids library version 0.1.4
+- We currently have the buffer values set for 4 on the read and 2 on the transmit.

 ----